 - To the skillet, stir in the garlic and red pepper flakes, then continue cooking it for another minute or so.
-Spoon out most of the excess fat.

 - To the skillet, stir in the marinara sauce and warm it through for a few minutes.

-- To the pot with the pasta, add in about 1/2 of the skillet sausage/sauce mixture and give it a stir.
+- To the pot with the pasta, add in about half of the skillet sausage/sauce mixture and give it a stir.
 Transfer it to a 9x13 baking/casserole dish and spread it in an even layer.

 - Bake, uncovered, for 20 minutes, and then broil for a few minutes to brown the cheese (watch it carefully).
 Let sit for about 5 minutes prior to serving, then enjoy!